pchemguy/ContactEditor/tmp.md

 </details>

-Note that this extended class definition is backward compatible with old software that uses the IUserStorage interface.
-Now, what should we do about the factory, if we want to be able to generate instances of both new and old interfaces.
+This definition is backward compatible with old software that uses the IUserStorage interface.
+Now, what should we do about the factory if we want to generate instances of both new and old interfaces?
 There are two possible approaches here.
-The simplest scenario is if the old factory/constructor are compatible with the new extended IUserStorageV2 instances except for the type.
-Apparently different foreign interfaces of a class can be switched directly the sam way via assignment.
-That is if an IUserStorageV2 variable is assigned a reference from an IUserStorage, the interface is switched as before.
-However, RubberDuck VBA extension considers such an assignment as illegal.
-While this might be a limitation of the RDVBA, a safer approach is to declare the factory as returning the default interface.
-In this case, the calling code declares a local variable as either IUserStorage (old code) or IUserStorageV2 (new code) and in both cases the default interfaces returned by the factory is automatically switched to the desired foreign interface.
-Further, to accomodate the extended functionality, factory's argument list can be extended with optional arguments and new private fields can be added to the UserWSheet class and initialized without affecting the old code.
+The simplest scenario is if the current factory is compatible with the new IUserStorageV2 instances except for the type.
+It appears that different foreign interfaces of a class can be switched directly the same way via assignment.
+For example, if an IUserStorageV2 variable is assigned a reference from an IUserStorage, the interface is switched as before, though the RubberDuck VBA extension flags such an assignment as illegal.

+A better approach is to declare the factory's return type as the default interface.
+Interface switching will occur in the calling code when the factory's returned reference is assigned to a local variable (see *SomeStorage* assignment in [DemoInterfaceSwitching.bas](#DemoInterfaceSwitching.bas)).
+Similarly to this demo, the new code would declare the *StorageEx* variable as IUserStorageV2, switching the default interface to IUserStorageV2.
+Further, the factory's argument list can be extended with optional arguments, and new private fields can be added to the UserWSheet class and initialized without affecting the old code.

-If this approach cannot be accommodated, a new separate factory CreateV2 returning the new interface will need to be defined.
+If this approach does not provide sufficient flexibility, a new separate factory CreateV2 returning the new or default interface can be defined.

-These two approaches can, in principle, accommodate any number of foreign interfaces, while ensuring that the class is backward compatible with all previous software.
+These two approaches can, in principle, accommodate any number of foreign interfaces and code upgrades while preserving full backward compatibility.

 [Polymorphism]: https://en.wikipedia.org/wiki/Polymorphism_(computer_science)